Baratan-creates/-image-generation-tables/README.md

 **Styles** counts the number of styles the model can produce naturally (anime, photo, 3d rendering, hyperrealism).

-**Name Recognition** Indicates whether or not an image generation model can produce recognizable lickeness of named figures.
+**Name Recognition** Indicates whether or not an image generation model can produce recognizable likeness of named figures.

 **Characters** Indicates whether or not the model can generate images of common fictional characters without a lora or descriptive text.